apigee/api-platform-samples/learn-edge/apikey-security/README.md

     **Note:** It's optional, but feel free to examine the script.
 It uses Apigee Edge Management APIs to upload the entities to Edge.
 That's why you're required to enter your Apigee password -- it is required whenever you use the management APIs.

+2. Note that a Consumer key is returned from the provisioning script.
+This key will be used later when we call the API proxy.
 2. Run `./setup.sh`.

 3. Go to the Edge UI and look at these uploaded entities under the Publish menu: **Publish->Products**, **Publish->Developers**, and **Publish->Developer Apps**.

 4. Look at the Developer App (called "Learn Edge App").
-Notice that it *has* both a Developer **and** a Product (Learn Edge Product).
-It also *has* two keys, a Consumer Key and a Consumer Secret.
+Notice that it has both a Developer **and** a Product (Learn Edge Product).
+It also has two keys, a Consumer Key and a Consumer Secret.
+You have to click **Show** to see these key values.
+Note that the Consumer key is the same value that was returned when you ran the provisioning script.
+You can always get the key from the UI if you need to.

 5. Click the **Product** link in the app page.
-Notice that the product *has* an API proxy (`learn-edge`).
-Also, notice that it *has* two resources: `/json` and `/xml`.
+Notice that the product has an API proxy (`learn-edge`).
+Also, notice that it has two resources: `/json` and `/xml`.
 This means that for the proxy `learn-edge`, only resource paths `/json` and `xml` will succeed when API key security is enforced.
 Attempts to call the proxy with any other resource paths will be rejected.

 Enough with the concepts.
 Let's do something.